sentrysoftware/sentry-maven-skin/README.md

 ...
 ```

-They keywords specified in a specific page are merged with the keywords specified in `./site/site.xml`.
+The keywords specified in a specific page are merged with the keywords specified in `./site/site.xml`.
 They are listed in the `<meta name="keywords">` header value.
 They are also used for the indexing of
 the pages and the local *elasticlunr* engine.
 They may be useful to implement a "Related Topics" feature.

 ### Index and Search